hertzmann/hertzmann.github.io/_posts/2021-03-11-lifecycle.md

-# The Life-Cycle of AI Art
+# The Life-Cycle of AI Art Techniques

 A fascinating new cycle for AI art techniques is emerging.
 I've alluded to this process in [previous papers](https://cacm.acm.org/magazines/2020/5/244330-computers-do-not-make-art-people-do/fulltext), but now that we're seeing this cycle repeat over and over, it seems possible to describe it more concretely.